mynimi/mynimi.github.io/_themes/initium--en.md

 initium; is a starter theme for jekyll that I have already been using for most of the sites I build with jekyll.

 It supports multiple languages, has a portfolio, blog, support for custom header images and is build with grunt.
 It is written with jade and sass.
 It was also written to be hosted on GitHub.

-An in-depth tutorial on how to use it will be available soon.

 ## Log